 Specialization: Nova Southeastern University (NSU) students mentor one-on-one with elementary school students who are not performing at grade level.
 Selected schools work collaboratively with NSU students to develop activities that stimulate learning and reward accomplishments.

 Big Brothers/Big Sisters of Broward, Inc

 Specialization: Big Brothers Big Sisters Bigs in Schools is a one-on-one mentoring opportunityfor adults and college students who meet with a child for one hour a week during school hours or during aftercare hours.
 Mentors may help with homework, play fames have fun and be a friend.
-Big Brothers Big Sisters also operates mentoring programs in select shools that target specific populations of students such as Muertes Latinas at Indian Ridge Middle school which pairs professional immigrant women with young girls with similar cultural backgrounds.
+Big Brothers Big Sisters also operates mentoring programs in select schools that target specific populations of students such as Muertes Latinas at Indian Ridge Middle school which pairs professional immigrant women with young girls with similar cultural backgrounds.

 Mental Health Association of Southeast Florida

 Specialization: Mental Health Association Listen To Children (LTC) mentoring program promotes mental health through active listening and prevention.
-LTC mentors serve as non-judgemental adult friends at weekly one-on-one meetings where they engage children through play and conversation.
+LTC mentors serve as non-judgmental adult friends at weekly one-on-one meetings where they engage children through play and conversation.
 This program model helps enhance children’s self-esteem, improve their communication skills and assist in teaching other skills such as decision making and problem solving.

 Helen Leitch, Children’s Services Director